open2b/scriggo-site/site/templates/specification.md

    {% end if %}
 ```

-Marked raw statements ends at the first occurrence of `{% end raw marker %}` where `marker` is its marker.
+Marked raw statements end at the first occurrence of `{% end raw marker %}` where `marker` is its marker.
 For example,
 the following code

 ```